 - Increase brand recognition.
-In addition to growing your audience with improved search ranking, you will also benefit from word-of-mouth marketing.
 Seamless user experience encourages buyers to tell others about your product.

 - Get loyal buyers.
 Some buyers will return to you in the future.
 The better the CRO, the more likely they are to come back.

 - Build trust.
 It’s another advantage for your business.
 Many users choose to pay with credit cards or EFT wallets and worry about online security.
-Optimizing your website, you make it more reliable.
+Optimizing your website makes it more reliable.
 People will readily return to the familiar resource instead of going to a new store and risking their data privacy.

-In addition to the listed advantages, conversion optimization has a cumulative effect.
+Conversion optimization has a cumulative effect.
 All the CRO measures you take will continue to boost conversion.
-In case you order this service from an agency, they will give you a set of recommendations to use in the future.
+If you order this service from an agency, they will give you a set of recommendations to use in the future.

 Improved Usability As An Essential Part Of Conversion Optimization

 - User experience (UX) reflects whether the website is convenient to use.
 This characteristic comprises easy navigation, menus and submenus, horizontal and vertical scrolling, and other relevant factors.

 - User interface (UI) is more related to the visual components of a website.
 For example, a UI designer chooses the color, form, and animation used for clicked buttons.

 Both UX and UI affect how users feel when they interact with a website.
 If the navigation is smooth, the menu structure is clear, the buttons are highlighted, and the color palette is properly chosen, customers will quickly find what they need and won’t go to competitors.

 CRO and usability are closely connected.
 To optimize the conversion rate, CRO agencies need to perfect website usability, which can be evaluated using the following criteria: